/ By The Thyolo House

 Most write-ups of boutique hotels Malawi keeps tucked into its highlands read like a checklist: thread count, pool dimensions, a paragraph about the chef.
 They tell you what a place has.
 They rarely tell you what a day there actually feels like — which is the only thing that matters once you've handed over a card and a long-haul flight.

 So this is the other version.
-A real day at The Thyolo House, the five-room boutique hotel and restaurant my family runs on the Conforzi Tea Estate in southern Malawi.
-Sunrise to stars, with the small pauses that don't make it into glossy copy: the woman who delivers the eggs, the cold-water tap in the garden, the way the tea fields catch low light at 6:42 in the morning.
-If you're weighing the country's boutique stays — Huntingdon House at Satemwa, Kaya Mawa on Likoma, Pumulani on the lake, Mkulumadzi in Majete, Latitude 13 in Lilongwe — this will at least give you a feel for what a working day on a tea estate looks like from the inside.
+A real day at The Thyolo House, the five-room boutique hotel and restaurant my family runs on a historic property that was once part of the Conforzi Tea Estate in southern Malawi.
+Sunrise to stars, with the small pauses that don't make it into glossy copy: the woman who delivers the eggs, the cold-water tap in the garden, the way the working tea fields catch low light at 6:42 in the morning.
+If you're weighing the country's boutique stays — Huntingdon House at Satemwa, Kaya Mawa on Likoma, Pumulani on the lake, Mkulumadzi in Majete, Latitude 13 in Lilongwe — this will at least give you a feel for what a quiet day in the Thyolo highlands feels like.

-6:30 AM — Sunrise Over the Conforzi Tea Fields
+6:30 AM — Sunrise Over the Thyolo Highlands

 8:00 AM — Garden Breakfast and the Italian Side of the Estate